 There are other vestiges of the heyday of U.S. 60/70, including a truck stop sign in Wenden, Sheffler’s Motel in Salome and the Burro Jim Motel and Saguaro Motel sign, both in Aguila.

 To be honest, the towns along U.S. 60/70 in the McMullen Valley aren't for everyone.
 The area is billed as the Arizona Outback and it's plenty remote.
-Still, there are many RV parks for mild-weather visitors and lots of back country to explore, whether it's hiking mountain trails or riding across the desert on a mountain bike or in an ATV.
+Still, there are many affordable RV parks for visitors and lots of back country to explore, whether it's hiking mountain trails or riding across the desert on a mountain bike or in an ATV.
+It's wise to avoid summer for outdoor activities here.